FreeCAD/FreeCAD-documentation/wiki/Basic_Sketcher_Tutorial.md

 ## Constraints

 Take a look at the [task panel](task_panel.md) again.
-Due to the new geometrical elements that we have drawn, the {{MenuCommand|Solver messages}} section indicates even more **degrees of freedom**.
+Due to the new geometrical elements that we have drawn, the **Solver messages** section indicates even more **degrees of freedom**.
 A **degree of freedom** (DOF) indicates a possible movement of one element.
 For example, a point can be moved both in horizontal and vertical directions, so it has two degrees of freedom.
 A line is defined by two points, therefore in total it has four degrees of freedom.
 If we fix one of those points, then the entire system has only two degrees of freedom available; if we additionally fix the horizontal movement of the remaining point, we only have one degree of freedom left; and if we also fix the vertical movement of this point, then the last degree of freedom disappears, and the line cannot move from its position any more.

 Up to now when we have drawn lines and curves, the sketcher has added automatic constraints for us, those that keep the lines tied to the origin, and the O-arcs tied to the construction lines.
 But we haven\'t added other explicit constraints so the geometrical shapes can still be moved in many directions. **Constraints are \"rules\" that tell us under which conditions a geometrical object can move and by how much.** They are used to eliminate the degrees of freedom so that the sketch has a stable shape.
 If we eliminate all degrees of freedom, then the sketch is **fully constrained**, and has a fixed shape, that is, its points cannot move at all.
 In general, it is a good idea to fully constrain sketches because this will result in stable models.